 (b) Magnetic field lines are closed continuous curves.
 They emerge out from the north pole of a bar magnet and go into its south pole.
 Inside the magnet, they move, from south pole to north pole.

 Right-Hand Thumb Rule.
-This rule is used to find the direction of magnetic field due to a straight current carrying wire.
+This rule is used to find the direction of the magnetic field due to a straight current-carrying wire.

-It states that if we hold the current carrying conductor in the right hand in such a way that the thumb is stretched along the direction of current, then the curly finger around the conductor represent the direction of magnetic field produced by it.
+It states that if we hold the current-carrying conductor in the right hand in such a way that the thumb is stretched along the direction of the current, then the curly finger around the conductor represents the direction of the magnetic field produced by it.

-Using compass needle, we can determine the strength of magnetic field at various point.
+Using a compass needles, we can determine the strength of the magnetic field at various points.
 If the needle is moved away from the straight wire carrying constant current, the deflection in the needle decreases.
 It implies that magnetic field strength decreases as the distance increases.